I hate packing!

 For many mums, breastfeeding does not come naturally.

-A milk starter kit is essentially ready-made formula plus sterilized disposable bottles and teat.
+A milk starter kit is essentially ready-made formula plus sterilized disposable bottles and teats.

 If you find yourself struggling with breastfeeding, the ready-made formula will be used to feed your baby.
 I used this when my second son, LJ, was born.
 He was hungry but couldn’t latch because of a tongue tie.
 So I fed him with the formula.

 Know that despite using formula milk in the beginning you can still establish breastfeeding if this is your wish.
-I’m still nursing LJ and he is almost a year old now.
+I’m still nursing LJ and he is almost 24 months old now.

 So, please do not feel guilty for giving formula in the early days till whatever issue is sorted out.